CelesteRoberts/Data-Analysis-Portfolio/README.md

 - Draw.io (to create the ER diagram)

 ## Database Creation and Preparation
-1. Analyze 9 CSV files provided and determine their entity relationships.
+1. Conducted an in-depth analysis of 9 provided CSV files to discern their entity relationships.
-2. Identify key constraints.
+2. Established key constraints to ensure data integrity.
-3. Create diagram of tables and their attributes, including their primary key and foreign keys.
+3. Developed a comprehensive diagram illustrating tables, attributes, primary keys, and foreign keys.
-4. Create bikeshop database and write create scripts for all 9 tables.
+4. Executed the creation of the bikeshop database, crafting precise scripts for all 9 tables.
-5. Import csv files into the bikeshop database.
+5. Successfully imported CSV files into the bikeshop database, ensuring seamless data integration.

 ## Exploratory Data Analysis
-- Identify the highest revenue generating bicycle model.
+- Determined the bicycle model generating the highest revenue.
-- Identify states with the highest sales revenue.
+- Identified states boasting the highest sales revenue.
-- Determine the most popular bike model per state?
+- Explored the most popular bike model per state.
-- Find a month over month comparison for 2003 and 2004 sales.
+- Conducted a month-over-month comparison of sales for 2003 and 2004.
-- Analyze employee's sales with their respective salary.
-Who has the highest sales?
+- Analyzed employee sales in conjunction with their respective salaries to pinpoint top performers.

 ## Data Analysis